A Robust Multi-Batch L-BFGS Method for Machine Learning: Numerical Results

 \subsection{Scaling of the Multi-Batch L-BFGS Implementation}

 In this section, we study the strong and weak scaling properties of the robust multi-batch L-BFGS method on artificial data.
 For various values of batch size ($r$) and nodes ($K$), we measure the time needed to compute a gradient (Gradient) and the time needed to compute and communicate the gradient (Gradient$+C$), as well as, the time needed to compute the L-BFGS direction (L-BFGS) and the associated communication overhead (L-BFGS$+C$).
+The function of which we are computing the gradient is logistic regression.
+The L-BFGS direction is computed using the Vector-Free L-BFGS implementation \citep{chen2014large}.
+We should note that the time to compute the gradient, which of course is required for computing the L-BFGS direction, is not included in L-BFGS and L-BFGS$+C$.
+We report the extra time to compute the L-BFGS step, after having computed the gradient.
+Thus, the goal of this section is to show that the time needed to compute the L-BFGS direction is insignificant compared to the cost of computing the gradient, which is needed in any case to run first-order methods.